LeandroTk/learning-graphql/intro.md

 ## what is GraphQL?
   - more flexible and more efficient alternative in client-server communication
+  - exposes a single endpoint and respond to queries
+  - a query language for APIs

 ## Example of a simple API implementation
   - using rest